 Next, adults will need to help to cut each pumpkin from the stem down through the middle of the pumpkin.

-Once the pumpkin is open, allow students to felt the inside of the pumpkin skin, the guts, and the seeds.
+Once the pumpkin is open, allow students to feel the inside of the pumpkin skin, the guts, and the seeds.

 Next, use a spoon to scoop all of the insides out and save the seeds for a later activity (or for roasting!).

-Use the recoding sheet to record pumpkin findings.
+Use the recording sheet to record pumpkin findings.

 Use the pumpkin outline sheet and colored it in according to how the actual pumpkin looks.

 Next, cut 1-2 inch pieces of yellow yarn and glued on, this represented the guts of the pumpkin.

 After the yarn is on, glue on some of the seeds from the actual pumpkin.
 It helped them stick with the glue if we wiped them off with a towel first.

 The Science Behind Exploring A Pumpkin